Introduction

 Behavior

-- Only the first occurrence of
+- By default, only the first occurrence of

 write_file